Policies and Procedures to Request and Use ADA Accommodations

-- Request accommodation(s) at least two weeks before the beginning of a new semester by contacting CASS so letters of accommodation may be prepared by the first day of class.
+- Request accommodation(s) at least one month before the beginning of a new semester by contacting CASS so letters of accommodation may be prepared by the first day of class.
 Students who need accommodations that require additional advanced planning, such as when the use of Reader/Scribes, ASL interpreters and accessible classrooms are needed, must request such accommodations at least one-month in advance.

 - Discuss with their professor(s) the accommodations needed in the classroom and be sure that the professor has received a copy of the letter of accommodation for that course.

 - Schedule an appointment with their professor(s) during the first week of classes to clarify any accommodation needs and resolve all questions pertaining to course assignments and the classroom environment.

 - If requesting new services later in the semester, discuss accommodation needs with the professor as soon as possible.

 - If requested accommodations are not provided, for example a note-taker, notify CASS as soon as possible, so CASS can follow-up with the professor.

 - Follow all procedures as defined by faculty and CASS to receive appropriate accommodations.

 - Know that, as per the ADA, personal services and other disability-related needs such as acquiring access to a personal care attendant, service animal, or homework assistance is the responsibility of the student and not of CASS.

 - Adhere to the UTEP Student Code of Conduct and meet all academic and technical standards required for admission and participation in all educational programs and activities.